Hesprmic/Hesprmic/README.md

-- 👋 Hi, I’m @Hesprmic
+- 👋 Hi, I’m Michael Hesprich
 - 👀 I’m interested in gaming, reading, Netflix, sports, and cooking.
-- 🌱 I’m currently learning Excel!
+- 🌱 I recently completed a data analytics bootcamp!
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me hesprich@gmail.com

 <!---
 Hesprmic/Hesprmic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.